 “You think she’ll give you more than she told me?”

-I thought it was time to be candid with our… colleague.
+I thought it was time to be a bit more candid and forceful with our… colleague.

 “I’ll let you know,” I said, and clicked an end to the call.